Documentation Index

 Step 3: Actions

-6. Optionally, define URL parameters, Headers, Query Parameters, and Body as needed.
+5. Optionally, expand URL parameters, Headers, or Query parameters, and define the values as needed.

 Step 4: Review & Publish